-We propose a conditional marginal score-type test for a quantile regression in an ultrahigh-dimensional setting in order to detect the overall significance of X on the quantile of Y in the presence of "protected" covariates Z. More specifically, for $j = 1, ..., d_n$, we evaluate the additional effect of each X_j conditional on Z, using rescaled conditional marginal rank scores, and define the final test statistic as the maximum of d_n squared score statistics.
+We propose a conditional marginal score-type test for a quantile regression in an ultrahigh-dimensional setting in order to detect the overall significance of \mathbf{X} on the quantile of Y in the presence of "protected" covariates \mathbf{Z} .
+More specifically, for $j = 1, \ldots, d_n$, we evaluate the additional effect of each X_j conditional on \mathbf{Z} , using rescaled conditional marginal rank scores, and define the final test statistic as the maximum of d_n squared score statistics.
 In contrast to existing works, our method allows the dimension d_n to diverge with n and be much larger than n, for instance, $d_n = O\{\exp(n^{c_0})\}$, for some $c_0 > 0$.
 Under some regularity conditions, we establish the asymptotic properties of the proposed test statistic under null and alternative hypotheses.
-To improve the finitesample performance, we propose an alternative calibration method based on a multiplier bootstrap procedure and provide theoretical justifications.
+To improve the finite-sample performance, we propose an alternative calibration method based on a multiplier bootstrap procedure and provide theoretical justifications.
 Numerical studies show that the proposed test provides adequate control of the FWER with competitive power.
-We demonstrate that the proposed procedures are computationally efficient, taking much less time than those methods that require intensive resampling or a double bootstrap (McKeague and Qian, 2015; Wang et al.,
+We demonstrate that the proposed procedures are computationally efficient, taking much less time than those methods that require intensive resampling or a double bootstrap (McKeague and Qian (2015); Wang, McKeague and Qian (2018); Tang, Wang and Barut (2018)).

-2018a; Tang et al., 2018).
 Combination tests are alternatives to the proposed maximum-type statistic for determining group-wise significance.
-For instance, the Cauchy combination test (Liu and Xie, 2019, CCT) combines the P-values obtained from the individual covariate tests into a single P-value in order to assess the group-wise significance.
+For instance, the Cauchy combination test (Liu and Xie (2019, CCT)) combines the P-values obtained from the individual covariate tests into a single P-value in order to assess the group-wise significance.
 However, our simulation studies show that the CCT tends to be conservative in high dimensions.

 In addition to the nice properties presented above, the proposed test can be used as a stopping rule in forward selection, where in each step, the preselected set is treated as the conditioning set.
 In settings with high-dimensional covariates, penalization and variable screening methods are commonly used to select significant covariates.
 For example, Wu and Liu (2009), Belloni and Chernozhukov (2011), Peng and Wang (2015), and others have proposed penalized variable selection methods for quantile regressions.
-Zhao and Li (2015) proposed a score-test-based variable screening method, and Li et al. (2015) and Ma et al. (2017) proposed screening methods based on quantile partial correlations.
+Zhao and Li (2014) proposed a score-test-based variable screening method, and Li, Li and Tsai (2015) and Ma, Li and Tsai (2017) proposed screening methods based on quantile partial correlations.
 Screening and penalized selection methods can only tell us whether a covariate is selected, whereas the proposed method can assess the significance of the covariate by providing a P-value that is more informative.